Robustness of Mixtures of Experts to Feature Noise: Experiments

 \section{Experiments}

 \paragraph{Modular structures} First, we provide empirical support for a key assumption in our theoretical analysis: a block-diagonal feature matrix structure module feature noise.
 Figure~\ref{block_str} demonstrates that the latent feature space of large language models (LLMs) can exhibit a similar modular, block-diagonal structure.
 Additional visualizations are provided in the appendix.
 Pretrained LLMs learn highly transferable features, requiring only a few epochs of finetuning to perform well on downstream tasks.
 Since these features are transferable, they can be investigated to better understand relatively general properties of activations.
 Specifically, we analyze the activations of intermediate layers of the Llama-2 7B model \citep{touvron2023llama} for tokens of the WikiText2 dataset \citep{merity2016pointer}.
 To highlight the block structure, we employ the recently proposed activation sparsity method TEAL \citep{liu2024training} that removes low-magnitude activations.
-While these pruned activations are not necessarily noise, setting them to zero has only little impact on model performance. \paragraph{Robustness to noise} To validate our theory that MoE can handle feature noise better, we evaluate MoE-based linear probes—interpreting MoE as a system of specialized probes (Section~\ref{moe_probe})—against a global Lasso baseline on T5-small activations.
-As shown in Table~\ref{tab:robustness_main}, MoE configurations consistently exhibit significantly smaller performance drops under Gaussian feature noise, particularly at high intensities ($\sigma \ge 1.0$).
-For example, on AG News ($\sigma=2.0$), the MoE model reduces the accuracy drop by nearly 6\% compared to Lasso.
-These results confirm that activation sparsity effectively acts as a filter to denoise internal representations.
+While these pruned activations are not necessarily noise, setting them to zero has only little impact on model performance. \paragraph{Robustness to noise} To validate our theory that MoE can handle feature noise better, we evaluate MoE-based linear probes—interpreting MoE as a system of specialized probes (Section~\ref{moe_probe})—against multiple strong dense baselines (Lasso, Ridge, Elastic Net) on T5-small activations.
+Including Ridge and Elastic Net as baselines is important: it allows us to distinguish whether the robustness benefit of MoEs stems from modular sparsity specifically, or more broadly from regularization.
+As shown in Table~\ref{tab:robustness_main}, MoE configurations exhibit significantly smaller performance drops under Gaussian feature noise for most settings, particularly at high noise intensities ($\sigma \ge 1.0$).
+These results confirm that activation sparsity—rather than regularization alone—effectively acts as a structural noise filter on internal representations.
 This robustness gain generalizes to realistic input perturbations (word swap or character error) and full-model MoEfication; detailed experimental setups and expanded results are provided in Appendix~\ref{moe_probe} and~\ref{app_robustness_moefication}.